-During the April 2012 Annual Monitoring, onsite and offsite locations were sampled for gamma isotopic analyses.
+During the October 2014 Annual Monitoring, onsite and offsite locations were sampled for gamma isotopic analyses by the Mississippi State Department of Health.
+The Department of Energy analyzed Chlorine-36/35 in lieu of the gamma isotopic analyses.
 These analyses identified naturally occurring radionuclides, whose sample concentrations were negligible.
 No other radionuclides were detected.
 Samples analysis results are detailed below.

-The Lower Limit of Detection (LLD) for Cs-137 for the Mississippi State Department of Health is 8 pCi/L. The LLD for gamma spectroscopy by the contract lab is generally 5 pCi/L for most common radionuclides in routine milk and water samples, in a simple spectrum.
+The Lower Limit of Detection (LLD) for Cs-137 for the Mississippi State Department of Health is 8 pCi/L.